volatiletech/sqlboiler/README.md

 For MySQL, this param will not be generated.

 Note: Passing a different set of column values to the update component is not currently supported.
-If this feature is important to you let us know and we can consider adding something for this.

 ### Reload
 In the event that your objects get out of sync with the database for whatever reason,